kennymc-c/ucr2-integration-requests/README.md

 #### Limitations / Disclaimer

-*⚠️ This integration requires firmware version 2.8.3 or newer (installing firmware versions above 1.7.14 for Remote Two currently need beta updates to be enabled).*
+*⚠️ This integration requires firmware version 2.8.3 or newer.
+Installing firmware versions above 1.7.14 for Remote Two currently need beta updates to be enabled.*

 ##### Missing firmware features

 - The configuration file of custom integrations are not included in backups.
-- You currently can't update custom integrations.
-  - As a workaround you first need to delete the integration twice until it's not shown anymore on the integration page and then re-upload and re-configure the new version
-  - Do not remove any entities exposed by this integration from any activity or macro after you removed the integration and wait until the new version has been uploaded and configured again
-  - You may also need to re-add entities to the main pages after the update as they are automatically removed.
-Your activities and macros will stay the same and will not need any reconfiguration.

 #### 1 - Download integration driver